Avaya-Infinity/omni-sdk-web/README.md

 ### Messaging UI

 Provides a built-in Messaging UI component to view the messages exchanged on the conversation and send messages or attachments.
 The module is dependent on Messaging and Core modules.
 The look and feel of the Messaging UI component is highly customizable so that you can blend it with your application’s theme.
-It takes care of rendering all supported rich media types including sending responses when action buttons which are part of the rich media messages are pressed by the user.
-Using this module is the quickest and easiest way to enable your application with all Avaya Infinity™ Web Chat capabilities.
+It takes care of rendering the rich media action buttons and sending the respective response from the user.
+Using this module is the quickest and easiest way to add Avaya Infinity™ Web Chat capabilities into your client application.
 More details about the Messaging UI module can be found [here](./messaging-ui.md).

 ## Combining the Modules

 Each module is packaged as a separate library.
 You can select the modules that are necessary to meet your business requirements and include them exclusively into your client application.
-Since every module depends on the Core module, using any of the modules will need having the Core module included, either implicitly or explicitly.

 ### Use Cases

 - **Use the Avaya Infinity™ Built-in Messaging UI**

   If you need to simply add the Avaya Infinity™ Web Chat capabilities to your client application, the easiest way is to use the built-in Messaging UI provided by our Omni SDK.
-In this case, you need to include the **Messaging UI** module.
-It will automatically include the **Core** and **Messaging** modules as dependencies.
+In this case, you need to include the [**Messaging UI**](#messaging-ui) module.
+It will automatically include the [**Core**](#core) and [**Messaging**](#messaging) modules as dependencies.

-- **Integrate Avaya Infinity™ Omni SDK with your own Messaging UI**
+- **Integrate Avaya Infinity™ Omni SDK with your own chat UI**

-  If you want to integrate your own Chat UI with Avaya Infinity™, you need to include the following modules:
+  If you want to integrate your own Chat UI with Avaya Infinity™, you need to include the [**Messaging**](#messaging) module, which will automatically include the [**Core**](#core) module as a dependency.
-  - **Core** module
-  - **Messaging** module

 ## License